Sabah Tshung Tsin Secondary School: 1989–2015: Development

-In 2008, Mr. Tsen retired as the principal of the school.
-As a result, Mr. Hiew was appointed as Acting Principal, and in 2009, Principal.
+In 2008, Tsen Kui On retired as the principal of the school.
+As a result, Hiew Hoh Shin was appointed as Acting Principal, and in 2009, Principal.

+In 2011, a sports court is built.
+The shade structure was added to provide protection from rain and harsh sunlight.
+The court is usually used as a venue for numerous basketball competitions.
+Moreover, basketball and volleyball training are usually done here.

+In December 2013, the principal's hostel was removed in order to make way for a new five-storey student's hostel, which started its construction in January 2014.

+2015–present: Modernization

+In 2015, the School Heritage Centre(校史馆 Xiào shǐguǎn) was officially launched on 1 August 2015, and is located in the fourth floor of the Multipurpose Building.

 In April 2017, a Rubber Running Track around the school football field was completed, making future Sports Days' Running events better by providing extra traction.

 In the same year, the school announced its plan to build a new 3-storey building in the middle of the garden in between the two classroom buildings and the school administrators' building.
 The new building, named TreeCube, has a recreational area on the ground floor and individual lockers for students.
-The second, third and fourth floors are offices for teachers, with the old staffrooms in the classrooms building becoming future classrooms for students.
+The second, third and fourth floors are offices for teachers and the academic department, with the old staffrooms in the classrooms building becoming future classrooms for students.
 The building was completed by the end of 2017, just in time for the 2018 school year.

-A plea to the government was also applied for the Junior 3 students to be able to take Mathematics and Science in English for the compulsory public PT3 examination, as Mathematics and Science are usually taken with Bahasa Melayu as the official language.
+A plea to the government was also applied for the Junior 3 students to be able to take Mathematics and Science in English for the compulsory public PT3 examination, as Mathematics and Science are usually taken with Malay Language as the official language.
 In July 2017, the plea was approved, with Junior 3 students able to take Mathematics and Science in English for PT3 starting from 2019.

-Fees

-The school fees ranges from RM4,017 to RM5,215 per annum depending on which year the students are in.
-It does not include insurance, sports fees and the cost of living skill classes.
-Students who cannot afford the school fees can apply for financial assistance.

-Scholarships are available for pupils who score an overall A1 in the entrance examination, or those who achieve 7As in Ujian Penilaian Sekolah Rendah examination with an A2 in the entrance examination.
-Staff's children also benefit from reduced fees.
-The scholarship covers the fees for three years in the Junior section.
-Students that qualify for the financial help only pay between RM770 to RM825 annually.
-No scholarships are available for students in the Senior section.

-School fees in secondary schools run by the government in Malaysia are either free or the students are only charged a minimal amount.
-Due to the vast difference in fees between private and government-run schools (e.g. students attending Tshung Tsin pays approximately RM2000 a year in fees while students in government schools only around RM20 a year).